wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/08-Block-Bindings.md

 }
 ```

-With this plugin installed and active, you can add a few books, and add the isbn field to each book.
+With this plugin installed and active, you can add a book, and add the ISBN value to your book in the Custom Fields panel.

-## Block bindings API
+## Block Bindings API

-The block bindings API was first introduced in WordPress 6.5, and provided a way to connect custom fields on a post or post type to specific core blocks.
+The [Block Bindings API was first introduced in WordPress 6.5](https://make.wordpress.org/core/2024/03/06/new-feature-the-block-bindings-api/), and provided a way to connect custom fields on a post or post type to specific core blocks.

 Initially the API supports the following core blocks, with a specific set of supported attributes per block: